 - Utilize the rapidly expanding amounts of data becoming available in various health and health care organizations (eg, payers, providers, pharmaceuticals) to derive insights for improving care delivery and population health.

 Yes, as long as your colleague or former employer is a current AMIA member and understands the skills required to be an applied informatician.
-Those are the current requirements.
+They do not need to have obtained the FAMIA recognition themselves.

 An AMIA Contribution must be within the last 10 years (most recent contributions are preferred) and could be any of the following:

-- A paper where you were the primary or senior author published through an AMIA-endorsed topic that exemplifies your work as an applied informatics professional;
+- A paper where you were the primary or senior author published through an AMIA-endorsed journal that exemplifies your work as an applied informatics professional;

 - A poster, panel, tutorial, workshop where you were the primary or senior author at an AMIA conference;